nonie-sys/monero_extra_entropy/README.md

 ```bash
 ./monero-wallet-cli --generate-new-wallet mywallet --extra-entropy /dev/shm/entropy
 ```
-Protect your wallet with a phassphrase.
+Protect your wallet with a passphrase.

 `--generate-new-wallet` creates a mnemonic seed of 25 words.
 Please write down those 25 words on a piece of paper and keep it safe.
 With the mnemonic seed you can restore your wallet if it gets lost.